alchemyplatform/create-web3-dapp/.github/README.md

 You can find detailed instructions on using Create Web3 DApp and many tips in [its documentation]().

-## How to Update to New Versions?

-Every time you run Create web3 DApp, the CLI builder will take care of updating your package to the latest version available.

 ## Philosophy

 -   **One Dependency:** There is only one build dependency.
 It uses webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.